-If you're coming to Tufts Medical Center or Floating Hospital for Children in Boston for surgery, we want you to have the best experience possible.
+If you're coming to Tufts Medical Center or Tufts Children's Hospital in Boston for surgery, we want you to have the best experience possible.
 That's why we established the Center for Preoperative Assessment.

 You'll come to the Center for Preoperative Assessment two to four weeks before your elective surgery.
 We schedule this visit to:

-Our team of anesthesiologists, residents and nurses evaluates all adult and pediatric patients undergoing elective surgery and certain nonsurgical procedures at Tufts MC or Floating Hospital, either in person or via a phone screen.
+Our team of anesthesiologists, residents and nurses evaluates all adult and pediatric patients undergoing elective surgery and certain nonsurgical procedures at Tufts MC or Tufts Children's Hospital, either in person or via a phone screen.

 Your appointment at our clinic will likely last from 45 minutes to two hours.
 Typically, a nurse practitioner begins your visit with a comprehensive review of your medical, surgical and anesthesia history.
 He or she also explains how anesthesia will be used during your surgery and answers your questions about the plan.